“One and done” should be a phrase that online retailers avoid like the plague.

 - Gather feedback from loyal customers: Find out what’s important to your most loyal customers and what they love about your company or products.
 Ask them about their concerns.
 When customers feel like their feedback is heard, they’re more likely to remain customers.

 - Craft your marketing communications around these personas: Remember, we’re trying to create more two-time purchasers here.
-So, now that you know what resonates with your people and you have the data to back it up, develop your marketing communications to reflect those values.
+So, now that you know what resonates with your customer base and you have the data to back it up, develop your marketing communications to reflect those values.

 2. Provide 5-star customer service